Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Most of these tests are done in a Laboratory.

-• Glycated hemoglobin (A1C) test indicates your average blood sugar level in the last two to three months.
+• The glycated hemoglobin (A1C) test indicates your average blood sugar level in the last two to three months.
 A result of an A1C level of 6.5% or higher on the test indicates you have diabetes.
 A level between 5.7% and 6.4% means that you have prediabetes.
 Below, 5.7 is considered normal.

 • Fasting blood sugar test